Seizure Disorder

 Different Kinds of Seizures

 There are many different kinds of seizures.
-Everyone thinks of the generalized “grand mal” seizure when they hear the word. (pro tip: No one uses that term anymore) Some of my son’s seizures–I didn’t even know that they were seizures, I just thought it was a new behavior or something.
+Everyone thinks of the generalized “grand mal” seizure when they hear the word. (pro tip: No one uses the term grand mal anymore.)
+Some of my son’s seizures—I didn’t even know that they were seizures; I just thought it was a new behavior or something.

-This is one of the reasons I am using to forgive myself for not seeing that seizure at Knoebel’s.
-Even if I remember seeing it at the time, I wouldn’t have known it was a seizure.
+This is one of the reasons I am using to forgive myself for not seeing that seizure at Knoebels.
+Even if I remembered seeing it at the time, I wouldn’t have known it was a seizure.
 Some list as many as 40 different kinds of seizures.

 Seizure Symptoms